livvie1988/OliviaSkinner/Features.md

 ---
 ### <a name="channel_trailer_auto_play"/>Play channel trailers automatically

-Controls whether or not the trailer video in the channel page should play automatically.
+Controls whether or not the trailer video on the channel page should play automatically.

 ---